 When you work in hospice, you are constantly reminded of what it is like to lose someone you love.
-I have had almost 5 years to process the loss of my sister.
+I am still trying to process the loss of my sister.
 I don’t think a day ever passes that she is not a part of me.
 My ache is still so raw, and the pain I feel when I am reminded of this loss, breaks my heart into tiny pieces all of the time.
 My grief does not fade, it has not gotten better, and it has not gone away.
 My grief gets all up in my face in a very big way.
 Some days I just deal with it better than others.
 And when I am providing support for families as they grieve their own loss, I feel my grief start to surface.
 I whisper softly, “not right now… we will talk later”, because I know, I will have to revisit those feelings again.

 When I was born I already had a big sister.
 She wasn’t my dad’s daughter; she was my mom’s from a previous marriage.
 From the beginning, her and my father did not connect and from very early on, she never felt truly welcomed in our home.
-I didn’t know that until I was much older and it has always made me very sad, because my sister Laura is my very favorite human.
+I didn’t know that until I was much older and it has always made me very sad, because my sister Laura is (and always will be) my very favorite human.
 It is his loss that he didn’t get to know her the way I did, the way so many of us did.

 In her late teens, she was kicked out of our house.
 But when my parents were gone late into the night, she would come with cans of Campbell Soup and hot dogs and make us dinner.
 Those were the best dinners.
 Sometimes we would wake up and find treaties under our beds; she would sneak in and hide pens, or coloring books, or a Peechee folder for us to find.
 She always made dollar store items feel like the fanciest of things.
 For Easter or Christmas, or “just because”, she would leave us notes with clues to where we would find a special treatie.
 We would get so excited as we unfolded each tiny little piece of paper that would take us to a closet or a drawer where something wonderful would be waiting for us.
 She made life feel so magical to me.
 For birthdays or special occasions she always wrote an incredibly creative poem that reflected her love and pride wonderfully.
 I always looked forward to those.